TERMS & CONDITIONS

 Upon applying, we ask that you provide your chosen game and a motivation to assist in the judging process.
 Your application should include a sample of the game or the entire game.
 Your game and motivation are what your application is judged on, so the better it supports your game the better chance you have of being selected.

-The terms related to the Dev Zone (hereinafter referred to as “the Area”) shall be read in conjunction with the Exhibitor Contract.
+The terms related to the Comic Con Africa 2020 Online (hereinafter referred to as “the Area”) shall be read in conjunction with the Exhibitor Contract.

 Should there be any conflict between these terms and the terms of the Exhibitor Contract, the terms of the Exhibitor Contract will prevail.